bdmendes/bdmendes.github.io/content/blog/2025/2025-07-12-announcing-a-brand-new-project-smockito.md

 Behind the scenes, we are desugaring into Mockito API calls, using the likes of `ArgumentMatcher` and `ArgumentCaptor`, and leveraging type checking through inlining, a powerful Scala 3 feature.

-Smockito also makes an effort to guide users into solutions upon common problems, such as reasoning over the wrong stub:
+Smockito also makes an effort to guide users with meaningful error messages in the case of common errors, such as reasoning about the wrong stub:

 ```scala
 val database = mock[Database[User]].on(it.getUsers)(_ => mockUsers)